nichestudio/magento2-Inchoo_Stripe/README.md

 Other Notes
 ===========

-**Stripe works with USD only!** If USD is not your base currency, you will not see this module on checkout pages.
-This copndition is [hardcoded](https://github.com/Inchoo/magento2-Inchoo_Stripe/blob/master/Model/Payment.php#L32) in payment model.
+**Changed to AUD!** If AUD is not your base currency, you will not see this module on checkout pages.
+This condition is [hardcoded](https://github.com/Inchoo/magento2-Inchoo_Stripe/blob/master/Model/Payment.php#L32) in payment model.